In response to a rise in supply chain attacks, the UK’s National Cyber Security Centre has released new guidance on supply chain security.

 Step 6: Focus on continuous improvement

 Maintaining a strong and collaborative relationship with your vendors is the key to continuous improvement.
-Routine communication helps both sides stay aware of evolving threats, stay up to date on security processes and meet high security requirements.
+Routine communication helps both sides stay aware of evolving threats, stay up to date on security processes and meet high-security requirements.

 Step 7: Build trust with your vendors

 Trust is an essential aspect of supply chain security.
 With open communication and increased transparency, trust will develop naturally.
-With Panorays, all communication and information related to vendor security risk management is centralized in one platform, which facilitates easier sharing, transparency and collaboration between your company and its suppliers.
+With Panorays, all communication and information related to vendor security risk management are centralized in one platform, which facilitates easier sharing, transparency and collaboration between your company and its suppliers.